 Both positive and negative changes in family stability may occur during this transition.
 Potential negative implications include increased stress associated with decreased employment income and any associated negative behaviours that may arise.
-Potential positive implications include the ability to reconnect with family members and the ability to be more present and active in family life, as well as to leverage the experience at the mine for other opportunities.
+Potential positive implications include the ability to reconnect with family members, be more present and active in family life, and leverage the experience at the mine for other opportunities.
 Madrid-Boston employees will have work experiences to share and will have modelled employment behaviours to their family members.
 Following Reclamation and Closure, employment experience is expected to transfer to other opportunities that continue to support family members.